 Dr. Crupain completed his undergraduate degree at Duke University and received his medical degree from New York Medical College.
-He completed two years of neurosurgery residency before leaving to join a startup biotech company as director of regulatory affairs, quality assurance and clinical affairs.
-He went on to complete a residency in preventive medicine and obtained a master of public health degree at the Johns Hopkins Bloomberg School of Public Health, where he is also a member of the faculty.
-Dr. Crupain is a fellow of the American College of Preventive Medicine and has served as an expert for a wide variety of media including “The Dr. Oz Show,” “Good Morning America” and “Today.”
+He completed two years of neurosurgery residency before leaving to join a startup biotech company as director of regulatory affairs, quality assurance, and clinical affairs.
+He went on to complete a residency in preventive medicine and obtained a Master of Public Health degree at the Johns Hopkins Bloomberg School of Public Health, where he is also a member of the faculty.
+A fellow and board member of the American College of Preventive Medicine, Dr. Crupain frequently serves as a medical expert for a wide variety of media outlets.

 Dr. Crupain is passionate about an all-encompassing, 360-degree view of health and the intersection of food and well-being, and he loves to cook.
 When he’s not at work or in the kitchen, he enjoys building furniture.